Question: How can computer technology effectively be integrated into the curriculum?

 The group should list which technologies they are using.

-Detailed requirements for the Learning Activities and the technology for the Learning Activities can be found in the rubrics (Adobe Reader required).
+Detailed requirements for the Learning Activities and the technology for the Learning Activities can be found in the rubric (Adobe Reader required).

 Return to ET605 Home Page.